 The Board of Management of Bunscoil Clochar Mhuire has set out this Enrolment/ Admissions policy in accordance with the provisions of the Education Act 1998.
 The Board trusts that this policy will assist parents in relation to enrolment matters.
 Furthermore, the Chairman of the Board of Management, Mr Peter Higgins and the Principal, Mr. Cóilín Ó Coigligh, will be happy to clarify any further matters arising from the policy.

-Bunscoil Clochar Mhuire has a staff of twenty nine teachers, including the Principal.
-Nineteen class teachers, three Learning Support Teachers, two teachers for children with Speech and Language difficulties, one Resource Teacher for pupils with Specific Learning Difficulties, one teacher for children with Mild Learning Disabilities and two English Language Teachers.
+Bunscoil Clochar Mhuire has a staff of thirty three teachers, including the Principal, 23 mainstream class teachers and 10 Special Education teachers to include Learning Support Resource teachers, English Language teachers, Speech and Language teachers and a Mild Learning Disabilities teacher.
 It is a mixed, vertical school, catering for boys and girls from Junior Infants to First Class and girls from Second Class to Sixth Class.

 Within the context and parameters of Department regulations and programmes, the rights of the patron as set out in the Education Act, and the funding and resources available, Bunscoil Clochar Mhuire supports the principles of: